JBER INSTALLATION ACCESS CONTROL

 1.5.
 D Street Gate (Richardson) is located at the entrance of JBER on D St. The gate hours of operation are 24 hours a day, seven days a week.

 1.7.
-Arctic Valley Gate is located on Arctic Valley Road, it is an exit only gate, and is manned from 6 am -6 pm Monday through Friday and 9 am -10 pm Saturday and Sunday.
-On holidays and down days gates will operate on weekend hours.
+Arctic Valley Gate is located on Arctic Valley Road, it is an exit only gate, and is manned from 3 pm -6 pm Monday through Friday.

 2. VISITOR CONTROL CENTERS (VCC):

 2.1.
 Boniface Visitor Control Center (VCC) is located in Bldg 3711, adjacent to the Boniface Gate on Vandenberg Dr. The hours are 24 hours a day, 7 days a week.

 2.2.
 Richardson VCC is located in Bldg 47303, on D Street.
 The hours are 5 am to 9 pm 7 days a week.

 2.4.
 The VCC parking lots on JBER have been designated as short term parking areas.
 Vehicles left parked over 1 hour will be cited by the 673rd Security Forces Squadron utilizing a DD Form 1408 and may be towed at the vehicle owner's expense.